Enriquelp/Enriquelp/README.md

 - 🎭 Member of the cultural association Requiem, which organizes activities promoting alternative leisure in Málaga and surrounding areas.
 - 🎲 Tabletop RPG and LARP player.
-- 🎨 I paint Warhammer miniatures as a hobby.
+- 🎨 I paint Warhammer miniatures as a hobby